GIScience/sketch-map-tool/README.md

 docker rm sketch-maps
 ```

-## Funding
-This tool has been developed in the project T2S Waterproofing Data which is financially supported by the Belmont Forum
-and NORFACE Joint Research Programme on Transformations to Sustainability, co-funded by DLR/BMBF (Federal Ministry of
-Education and Research) as part of its Social-Ecological Research funding priority, ESRC/Global Challenges Research
-Fund (ES/S006982/1), FAPESP and the European Commission through Horizon 2020.
-Additional work on the Sketch Map Tool has
-been financially supported by the German Red Cross.
-The ongoing work takes place in the Heidelberg Institute for
-Geoinformation Technology.

 ## How to contribute
 We are currently working on adding the remaining features concerning the map creation and uploading of marked sketch
 maps.
 If you discover any bugs or want to refactor something, we are of course very happy about your pull request (see